 Common types of personal injury accidents include:

-The victim of a personal injury has a right to fair compensation for his or her injuries and any related losses from the at-fault party.
+The victim of a personal injury has a right to fair compensation for their injuries and any related losses from the at-fault party.
 Compensation in a personal injury claim usually comes from an insurance company, since most individuals and companies carry some type of accident insurance.

 The amount of compensation in a personal injury claim varies according to: